PhilAndrew/camelnodejs/camelnodejs/README.md

 ## Solution

 To avoid use of the JVM, Java code using Apache Camel as a library is compiled with Quarkus to a binary executable, this executable can then run the Camel route.
 NodeJS executes this executable.
+In a sample run the binary executable `camel-quarkus-runner.exe` file size was 55.6 MB and when running used 32.0 MB of memory which is reasonable.

 ## Restrictions